dewan-ahmed/argocd-applicationset-demo/README.md

 5. Can we measure the latency of the self-healing functionality for Argo CD?

+--> If you mean the latency to perform self-heal, I think it will perform the action immediately.
+The latency to finish is just the same as a normal sync operation.
+Argo CD is purely Kubernetes event driven, so the timing to detect the drift is almost instantaneous.

---> I don't think it's possible from a user-end but there is a retry option that can be configured per Argo CD application.
+You might also want to check-out retry option that can be configured per Argo CD application.
 Refer to *syncPolicy* --> *retry* [here](https://argoproj.github.io/argo-cd/operator-manual/application.yaml).

 6. When do we use different generators like the *Matrix Generator*?